jscrane/Interrupted/README.md

 ===========

 A new approach to building low-power, interrupt-driven, apps on Arduino:
-* The processor mostly sleeps in a low-power mode.
+* The processor mostly sleeps in a low-power mode, as low as possible given the currently-enabled devices.
 * Devices wake the processor using interrupts, it services them before returning to sleep.
 * State-machines are easily implemented: devices may be temporarily disabled when not needed in the current state.